-No matter how you feel about the musical Annie, that show educates - The Great Depression, FDR's wheelchair years, 1920s fashion and Art Deco, not to mention a big dose of good morals and sparkling optimism, Annie taught me a lot when I first saw it aged 8.
+No matter how you feel about the musical Annie, that show educates - The Great Depression, FDR's wheelchair years, 1920s fashion, Art Deco, not to mention a big dose of good morals and sparkling optimism!
+It’s fair to say Annie taught me a lot when I first saw it aged 8.

-As I mentioned in my recent blog post 'Musicals Matter More', musical theatre goes beyond light-hearted, pithy entertainment; we have in our hands a powerful, educational tool which is all too often dismissed.
+As I mentioned in my recent blog post 'Musicals Matter More', musical theatre goes beyond light-hearted, pithy entertainment; we have in our hands a powerful, educational tool that is all too often dismissed.

 As Starling Arts develops and expands its Schools and Education work, this argument is at the forefront of what we do.
-We don't work with young people or adults solely to create the next West End star, but to nurture a society with individuals who are confident, hopeful, engaging, creative and who understand themselves and others.
-Knowledge isn't just about fact, it's about value, good judgement, appreciation and how we apply these things to the world around us.
-My involvement with musical theatre and the arts - from performer to audience member, writer to educator - established this in me from a young age and is something Starling Arts will always advocate if it goes some way towards helping the world we live in.
+We don't work with young people or adults solely to create the next West End star, but to nurture a society of individuals who are confident, hopeful, engaging, creative, and who understand themselves and others.
+Knowledge isn't just about facts, it's about value, good judgement, appreciation and how we apply these things to the world around us.
+My involvement with musical theatre and the arts - from performer to audience member, writer to educator - established this in me from a young age, and it is something Starling Arts will always advocate if it goes some way towards helping the world we live in.
 Attenborough hit the nail on the head with this statement in his letter:

 Look behind the song and dance, and we've an essential tool for a better society.